cavo789/marknotes_csv2md/README.md

 CSV to markdown converter

-Very straight-forward (=no interface) script for converting a CSV content to a Markdown table.
+Very straight-forward script for converting a CSV content to a Markdown table.

 Convert string like